AnyLog-co/documentation/authentication.md

 1. A local password - enables to encrypt and decrypt sensitive data that is stored on the local file system.
 2. The private key password - enables the usage of the private key to sign policies and authenticate members.

+### The local password
 The local password is provided using the command:
 <pre>
 set local password = [password]
 </pre>
+If a local password was provided to a node, restarting the node requires to re-provide the same password.
+When the password is re-provided, it is validated to determine that it is identical to the initial password.

+### The private key password
 The private key password is provided using the command:
 <pre>
 set private password = [password] [in file]